web2py/py4web/docs/chapter-10.rst

 ``SCRIPT``
 ~~~~~~~~~~

-This is for include or link a script, such as JavaScript.
+This is for including or linking a script, such as JavaScript.

 .. code:: python